MinterCat/API/README.md

   And so on.
 </ul>

-## Genes and Data base
-<b>api.mintercat.com/gen/full</b><br>
-The full database with the addition of cat genes can be obtained from this link https://api.mintercat.com/gen/full<br>

 ## Explorer | Search by address
 <b>api.mintercat.com/cats?addr=Mx...</b><br>
 All cats belonging to the same user, you can get it from the link https://api.mintercat.com/cats?addr=Mx...<br>